carpentries-lab/metagenomics-analysis/_episodes/02-webserver.md

 We are inside a directory called dcuser, which is, itself, insde the home directory.

 As we have learned, to copy files between your computer and the remote computer, we will use the `scp` command.
+Remeber that this must be done in a terminal that has your local computer open, not the remote computer.
 The general syntax to use `scp` would be like this:
 ~~~
 $ scp <where is the file> <where do you want the file to be>
 ~~~